Time Efficiency for Creatives (17 time management styles)

 10. The Eisenhower Matrix

-This is a great way to visualize your creative tasks in a way that makes the most time-efficient sense.
+This is a great way to see your creative tasks in a way that makes the most time-efficient sense.

 12. The Do Something Principle